Stability-AI/generative-models/README.md

 python main.py --base configs/example_training/toy/mnist_cond.yaml
 ```

-**NOTE 1:** Using the non-toy-dataset configs `configs/example_training/imagenet-f8_cond.yaml`, `configs/example_training/txt2img-clipl.yaml` and `configs/example_training/txt2img-clipl-legacy-ucg-training.yaml` for training will require edits depdending on the used dataset (which is expected to stored in tar-file in the [webdataset-format](https://github.com/webdataset/webdataset)).
+**NOTE 1:** Using the non-toy-dataset configs `configs/example_training/imagenet-f8_cond.yaml`, `configs/example_training/txt2img-clipl.yaml` and `configs/example_training/txt2img-clipl-legacy-ucg-training.yaml` for training will require edits depending on the used dataset (which is expected to stored in tar-file in the [webdataset-format](https://github.com/webdataset/webdataset)).
 To find the parts which have to be adapted, search for comments containing `USER:` in the respective config.

 **NOTE 2:** This repository supports both `pytorch1.13` and `pytorch2`for training generative models.
 However for autoencoder training as e.g. in `configs/example_training/autoencoder/kl-f4/imagenet-attnfree-logvar.yaml`, only `pytorch1.13` is supported.